aiforged/docs/docs/services/utilities/aiforged-image-splitter.md

 * Password\
   Provide a password (via Custom Code per document) to unlock protected PDFs before splitting.

-{% hint style="info" %}
+!!! info
     Tip: Some options may vary by environment.
 If you don’t see a setting listed here, proceed with defaults or contact your administrator for guidance.
-{% endhint %}

 ***